-Parkour is not a sport, it is a movement art
+Parkour is not a sport, it's a movement art

 Parkour is a form of movement that encourages its practitioners to adapt to their surroundings and navigate from point A to B in the most efficient way, without the use of equipment.